-In the field, gas-exchange chambers ( $52 \text{ cm} \times 77.5 \text{ cm} \times 78.5 \text{ cm}$ , $A = 0.61 \text{ m}^2$ ) comparable to the ones described in Yepez et al. (2005) were used for measuring understory evapotranspiration (ET) rates.
+In the field, gas-exchange chambers (transparent Perspex, size: $52 \times 77.5 \times 78.5$ cm, A = 0.61 m) comparable to the ones described in Yepez et al. (2005) were used for measuring understory evapotranspiration (ET) rates.
+The chambers were open to the soil, sealed with rubber foam gaskets to the ground and were used as closed systems to assess the build up of water vapor from soil evaporation and plant transpiration.
 Measurements were made three times in 2012 (spring, early summer, late summer) at all nine plots.
 ET rates were determined on the control subplots and on the roof subplots.
-The increase in water vapor in the closed chambers was measured with a cavity ringdown laser spectrometer (PICARRO L1102-I, Picarro Inc.) directly in the field, with four replicates per control subplot and per roof subplot between 10:00 a.m. and 15:00 p.m.
-(MESZ).
-The chamber air was circulated through

-- the isotope water analyzer via a low absorption tube using the Picarro pump (flow rate < 0.4 L min-1) and fed back again in the chamber headspace.
+The increase in water vapor in the closed chambers was measured with a cavity ring-down laser spectrometer (PI-CARRO L1102-I, Picarro Inc.) directly in the field, with four replicates per control subplot and per roof subplot between 10:00 a.m. and 15:00 p.m.
+(CEST).
+The chamber air was circulated through the isotope water analyzer via a low absorption tube using the Picarro pump (flow rate $<0.4 \,\mathrm{L\,min^{-1}}$ ) and fed back again in the chamber headspace.
 For each chamber, a measurement lasted 10-12 min, and a fan provided mixing of the air in the gas exchange headspace.
-Temperature, air humidity (VP-3 humidity temperature and vapor pressure sensor; Decagon Devices Inc.) and photosynthetic photon fluency rate (PPFR) were continuously logged (Par Photon Flux Sensor, Decagon Devices Inc.). - ET rates were calculated from the linear increase in water vapor concentration determined by the laser spectrometer in the chamber over time and based on the ground area.
+Temperature, air humidity (VP-3 humidity temperature and vapor pressure sensor; Decagon Devices Inc.) and photosynthetic photon fluency rate (PPFR) were continuously logged (Par Photon Flux Sensor, Decagon Devices Inc.).
+ET rates were calculated from the linear increase in water vapor concentration determined by the laser spectrometer in the chamber over time and based on the ground area.